Fructose: Natural sources

 The carbohydrate figure is calculated in FoodData Central and does not always correspond to the sum of the sugars, the starch, and the "dietary fiber".

 All data with a unit of g (gram) are based on 100 g of a food item.

-The fructose/glucose ratio is calculated by dividing the sum of free fructose plus half sucrose by the sum of free glucose plus half sucrose.
+The fructose/glucose ratio includes fructose and glucose from sucrose, i.e. 1 mol (342.3 g) of sucrose is counted as equivalent to 1 mol (180.16 g) of glucose + 1 mol (180.16 g) of fructose.

 Fructose is also found in the manufactured sweetener, high-fructose corn syrup (HFCS), which is produced by treating corn syrup with enzymes, converting glucose into fructose.
 The common designations for fructose content, HFCS-42 and HFCS-55, indicate the percentage of fructose present in HFCS.
 HFCS-55 is commonly used as a sweetener for soft drinks, whereas HFCS-42 is used to sweeten processed foods, breakfast cereals, bakery foods, and some soft drinks.